Links (external links open in a new window)

-In the 1960s Raak Amsterdam produced lights with the same droplet idea, the “High Chaparral” (B-1052 – C-1622) lamp.
-Made as wall lamp, pendant light and sconce.
-Pictures are taken from the 1968 catalogue 8. (photo 3 & 4) Many other light factories produced lights in this style around that time.
+In the 1960s Raak Amsterdam produced lamps with the same droplet idea, the “High Chaparral” (B-1052 – C-1622) lamp.
+Made as wall lamp, pendant lamp and sconce.
+Pictures are taken from the 1968 catalogue 8. (photo 3 & 4) Many other light factories produced lamps in this style around that time.

 Targetti Sankey S.p.A.